LIMFAST. IV. Learning High-Redshift Galaxy Formation from Multiline Intensity Mapping with Implicit Likelihood Inference: Simulating and LIM Signals

 \subsection{Observational effects}

-To assess the impact of measurement uncertainties on our SBI analysis, we take into account two major observational effects: the instrument noise and the finite survey resolution.
-While the former introduces a scale-independent noise power spectrum, the latter attenuates the power spectrum signal in both spatial and spectral directions.
+To assess the impact of measurement uncertainties on our SBI analysis, we take into account two major observational effects on our power spectral analysis: the instrument noise and the finite survey resolution.
+Whereas the former introduces a scale-independent noise power spectrum, the latter attenuates the power spectrum signal in both spatial and spectral directions.
 Following \cite{Lidz2011}, we can express the variance of the observed auto-power spectrum for a single Fourier mode as

 The instrument noise $\Delta^2_\mathrm{N}(k) = k^3 P_\mathrm{N} / 2\pi^2$, where